syntasso/kratix-docs/docs/main/01-intro.md

 ---
-title: Introduction
+title: Docs Introduction
 description: Introduction to Kratix and how to get started quickly.
+Includes guides on how to read Kratix docs and pointers to other pages.
 keywords: [kratix documentation]
 sidebar_label: Introduction
 ---